 Posted by Steve

-I have been wearing hearing aids since I was five years old, when a mild hearing loss was first diagnosed - now aged 43, that mild loss has progressed to a severe one and I now rely on some pretty awesome hearing aid tech to be able to stay in the conversation.
+I have been wearing hearing aids since I was five years old, when a mild hearing loss was first diagnosed - now aged 45, that mild loss has progressed to a severe one and I now rely on some pretty awesome hearing aid tech to be able to stay in the conversation.
 Total computer nerd.
 Addicted to running and hoping to run the London 2020 Marathon in aid of Action For Hearing Loss.

 Find An Independent Hearing Aid Centre in Your Area

 Arrange a consultation with a trusted Independent hearing healthcare professional in your area